discordjs/guide/guide/interactions/registering-slash-commands.md

 Maximum number of option allowed in a single command is **25**.
 :::

-Let's suppose you want to add an option to your `/ping` command.
-Give it a name of `option-name` and a description of `some description`.
+Let's suppose you want to add an option of type `STRING` to your `/ping` command.
+We'll give it a name of `option-name` and a description of `some description`.
 It will look like this in Discord:

 ![](./images/option.png)